 Chris wanted to make it as easy as possible for you to hit the ground running.
 So, you get three PNG sizes: 100×100, 400×400 and 800×800 pixels — all available with and without backgrounds.
 In addition, the set includes the original source AI file, complete with named layers, to help you find what you need.

 We always try our best to challenge your artistic abilities and produce some interesting, beautiful and creative artwork.
-And as designers we usually turn to different sources of inspiration.
-As a matter of fact, we’ve discovered the best one—desktop wallpapers that are a little more distinctive than the usual crowd.
+As designers, we usually turn to different sources of inspiration.
+As a matter of fact, we’ve discovered the best one: desktop wallpapers that are a little more distinctive than the usual crowd.

-This creativity mission has been going on for over five years now, and we are very thankful to all the designers who have contributed and are still diligently contributing each month.
+This creativity mission has been going on for over five years now, and we're very thankful to all the designers who have contributed and are still diligently contributing each month.
 This post features free desktop wallpapers created by artists across the globe for August 2013.
 Both versions with a calendar and without a calendar can be downloaded for free.
-It’s time to freshen up your wallpaper!
+It’s time to freshen up your desktop wallpaper, folks!

 Designing and developing websites that work well on mobile devices is an important aspect of the work we do on today’s Web.
 This importance is reflected in the conversations I have with clients, almost all of whom list “support for mobile devices” as one of their top goals for a redesign — all except one, that is.

 The title of this article, “Selling Responsive Web Design To Clients,” might sound like a shady salesperson attempting to convince a customer to purchase something they don’t need.
 That is not what I am advocating for at all.
 So, let me start by stating that the first step in this process should be to determine whether the client actually needs a given solution at all.